-In conclusion, note that some of these objectives can be achieved in a reasonably short period of time, and that others have a medium or even long-term timeline.
+Note that some of the goals and objectives charted can be achieved in a reasonably short period of time.
+Others have a medium or even long-term timeline.
 This provides the committee with early successes, which builds confidence to tackle the longer-term, more complex objectives.